Session of Christ Covenant Reformed Presbyterian Church (Originally published June 2017)

 2. Young men: Sober-mindedness

 3. Aged women: Note that first he speaks to their demeanor.
 The attributes which follow are the outworking of this demeanor or lifestyle.
 This is important, because it is this godly demeanor, as an example, that leads the instruction, and forms the basis of their instruction to the younger women.
 Hear Calvin: That they may be more attentive to duty, he shows that it is not enough if their own life be decent, if they do not also train young women, by their instructions, to a decent and chaste life.
-He therefore adds, that by their example they should train to temperance and gravity those younger women whom the warmth of youth might otherwise lead into imprudence.”[2]John Calvin and William Pringle, Commentaries on the Epistles to Timothy, Titus, and Philemon (Bellingham, WA: Logos Bible Software, 2010), 312.
+He therefore adds, that by their example they should train to temperance and gravity those younger women whom the warmth of youth might otherwise lead into imprudence.”2

 We must not take the word “train” in the quotation above in the formal sense, as if this were an activity done by a “trainer”.
 What Calvin reminds us of here is that the example we set to others is quite instructive, primary, and often sets the stage for the verbal reinforcement of that example.
 The older women, by this Godly example, provide the instruction the younger mothers need in the pursuit of their calling and responsibility.
 This governing principle of example or behavior is consistent with the rest of the instruction given to the various kinds of persons addressed, and does not come into conflict with what we have seen before concerning the proscription of women teachers in our study in several respects: